 The explosion of new therapies is a boon for patients, but providers cannot keep track of every new approval out there.
 The fact that many of these therapies are also highly targeted towards specific genomic markers makes it even harder for physicians to know the right treatment options for their patients.

-With insights on the medical diagnosis, MSLs can identify the right providers to reach out to and talk through the science of these new therapies and how it fits into the treatment landscape to get them in the hands of the right patients.
+With insights around medical diagnoses, MSLs can identify the right providers to reach out to and explain the science of these new therapies and how they fit into the treatment landscape to get them in the hands of the right patients.

 Precision medicine is the future